anoopjayadharan/tech-blog/content/posts/taste of devops.md

 draft: false
 ---

 The landscape of cloud services adoption, especially among startups, has evolved significantly.
 Companies no longer rush to leverage core cloud services when transitioning workloads to a public cloud environment.
-Instead, a more strategic approach is being embraced.
+Instead, a more strategic approach is being embraced.<!--more-->

 Initially, organizations establish a landing zone where they begin by utilizing managed cloud services.
 This approach often involves hosting a static website to comprehensively understand cloud solutions.
 Subsequently, the focus shifts towards automating website releases through a CI/CD pipeline.
 This streamlined process enhances efficiency and accelerates time to market, providing companies with a tangible experience of DevOps practices.